2 PhD Positions in project Translating Memories: The Eastern European Past in the Global Arena

 The aesthetic media of memory (literature, film, art, museums) are studied in the contexts of wider memory cultures, including their relationship to the politics of memory of different (trans)national memory cultures.
 The project aims to offer a comparative and transnational view of Central and Eastern European attempts to negotiate their entangled histories of twentieth-century totalitarianisms within the global framework.

-Three PhD researchers will join a team of two postdoctoral researchers and several senior researchers at the interdisciplinary and international School of Humanities.
+The PhD researchers will join a team of three postdoctoral researchers and three PhD researchers and affiliated scholars at the interdisciplinary and international School of Humanities.

 Your tasks as PhD candidate will include